Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 ## Downloading

-The latest release can be downloaded from our [Releases Page](https://github.com/TimeTravelPenguin/Speedrun.com-Leaderboard-Exporter/releases).
-From here .zip files of recent builds can be found.
+The latest release can be downloaded from the [Releases Page](https://github.com/TimeTravelPenguin/Speedrun.com-Leaderboard-Exporter/releases).
+From here, the .zip file of recent build can be found.
 The files can then be extracted and opened.

 ## Requirements